jupyter/jupyter/docs/source/index.md

 ## Sub-project documentation

+Jupyter is a large umbrella project, underneath which many sub-projects exist.
-Sub-projects are major technical and community efforts, and generally have their own documentation for their communities.
+Individual sub-projects are typically organized around a key feature of the Jupyter ecosystem, and have their own community, documentation and governance.
 Below is a list of documentation for major parts of the Jupyter ecosystem.

 ```{panels}